 Additional measures include the availability of disposable gloves and masks for those interested.
 Increased cleaning will be undertaken during peak periods.

 The Roma Saleyards eatery (dining area) will remain closed with take-away food available from the serving window (near the Interpretive Centre).
-The Roma Saleyards tours remain temporarily discontinued and the Interpretive Centre closed until further notice.
+The Roma Saleyards tours remain temporarily discontinued.

 Maranoa Regional Council and Roma Livestock Agents Association welcomes active buyers to the cattle auctions.
 However other people onsite will be limited to essential attendees.